taisei-project/taisei/doc/ENVIRON.rst

    | Default: unset
    | **Experimental**

    If set, enables the framedump mode.
-In framedump mode, Taiseil will write every rendered frame as a .png file into a directly specified by this variable.
+In framedump mode, Taisei will write every rendered frame as a .png file into a directory specified by this variable.

 **TAISEI_FRAMEDUMP_SOURCE**
    | Default: ``screen``